Skip to content

 1. Setup directory

 Bondy needs access to a configuration file and the ability to store its embedded database.
-Choose a directory (or create one) e.g. bondy-docker.
+Choose a directory (or create one) e.g. bondy-docker and define it as BONDY_HOME.

 bash

-Create an etc directory within your chosen directory.
+Create the etc and data directories within your chosen directory.

 bash